Will Osborne (singer): Biography

+began his musical career as a drummer and brass player, both the cornet and trumpet and especially the slide trombone.
+After playing in local and regional bands in his native Canada, Osborne formed his own band and began his bandleading career in 1924.
+In 1929, the rapid rise in the radio popularity of Rudy Vallee prompted Osborne to add his own vocals to his recordings.
+In common with Vallee, Osborne was classified as a lyric baritone but with the timbre, or tone quality, of a light lyric tenor.
+His phrasing mirrored the crooning vocal style similar to Rudy Vallée's.

+In April 1929, while Vallée and his band were performing in vaudeville at the Palace Theater and preparing to leave for Hollywood for the filming of The Vagabond Lover, Vallee invited Osborne to take over for him at his Villa Vallee nightclub and also persuaded his (Vallee's) radio station to broadcast Osborne's band.
+Soon after, Osborne claimed that Vallee had appropriated his crooning style and was therefore an "Osborne imitator."
+Vallee, now in Hollywood, paid little attention to Osborne's claims initially, but thereafter he and Osborne entered into a publicity "war" based upon their supposed rivalry.

 In his book, The Big Bands, George T. Simon noted that the tenor of the times contributed to Osborne's early success: "Then in 1929 came the stock-market crash and the Depression.
 The high living and the tempos slowed down.
 The mood and the music of the country changed.
 The search for security, for sweetness and light, was reflected in the country's musical tastes — in its acceptance of crooners like Rudy Vallee and Will Osborne, and then Bing Crosby and Russ Columbo, in its preference for dance music that encouraged romance and sentiment and escape."